ryanng3001/west-moberly-proj/README.md

 # Worklist and Updates

 ## My worklist
+- [ ] Check occurrence for data till 2020
+- [ ] Think about classifications - native vs. introduced
+- [ ] For non-native species, how many in North America?
+- [ ] Any interesting comparisons?

+Not so important
 - [ ] occ_issues (under rgbif) is deprecated - any alternatives?
 - [ ] (for the future) Code that allows cleaning for multiple species?
 - [ ] Explore eddmaps as an extra data source!